Growli

 Toxicity to pets

-Snake plant is mildly toxic to pets.
+Snake plant is toxic to pets.
 ASPCA lists Dracaena trifasciata as toxic to cats and dogs because of saponins.
 Ingestion can cause nausea, drooling and vomiting.
 Rarely serious but worth keeping out of reach.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.